cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 ##### Respiration Rate (RR)

-As described above, the %BioGears %Respiratory Model employs chemical feedback mechanisms to regulate the ventilation frequency that affects the breathing cycle through the respiratory driver.
+As described above, the %Respiratory Model employs chemical feedback mechanisms to regulate the ventilation frequency that affects the breathing cycle through the respiratory driver.
 The breathing frequency is adjusted in accordance to the arterial O<SUB>2</SUB> and CO<SUB>2</SUB> levels and other modifiers, such as drug and metabolic effects.